18F/identity-partners-site/_pages/guides/sign-in-customization.md

 # Customize your login.gov sign-in page

+To add a logo to your test app, update your app in the Partner Sandbox.
+Each app has a Sign-in page customization panel.
+Click on the "Choose file" button to upload your agency logo.
+Make sure it meets the guidelines below.

 ## Agency logo guidelines
 We will publish your agency logo on login.gov to help users understand that partnership between the services.
 Please follow these guidelines when submitting a logo: